Transitions Abroad Home.

 Article and photos by James Michael Dorsey

-Spirit Eyes floats on the Mekong River
+Spirit Eyes floats on the Mekong River.

 The Spirit Eyes floats, with fishnets prepared, on the Mekong River.

-Floating markets on the Mekong River
+Floating markets on the Mekong River.

 One of many floating markets on the Mekong River.

-Young paddler on the Mekong River
+Young girl paddler floating in a tub on the Mekong River.

 Brushing teeth while on the move.

-Chest of drawers on the Mekong River
+Chest of drawers carried in boat by a man and woman on the Mekong River.

-Family closet on the Mekong River
+Family closet in a boat floating on the Mekong River.

 Family closet on the Mekong River.